 This post may contain affiliate links.

+It’s cherry season again, and time to start canning cherry jam!
 Cherry jam is very easy to make.
 This recipe uses liquid pectin.
-Instructions are included below.

 4 1/2 c. fully ripe cherries, pitted and finely chopped*